Bloody Sunday (1972): Saville Inquiry

-One former paratrooper testified that a lieutenant told them the night before Bloody Sunday: "Let's teach these buggers a lesson - we want some kills tomorrow".
+One former paratrooper testified that a lieutenant told them the night before Bloody Sunday: "Let's teach these buggers a lesson – we want some kills tomorrow".
 He did not see anyone with a weapon nor hear any explosions, and said some fellow soldiers were thrilled and were shooting out of bravado or frustration.
 The paratrooper said several soldiers "fired their own personal supply of dum-dums", which were banned, and that one "fired 10 dum-dums into the crowd but as he still had his official quota he got away with saying he never fired a shot".
 Furthermore, the paratrooper said his original statement to the Widgery Inquiry was torn up and replaced by one "bearing no relation with fact".

 Many observers allege that the Ministry of Defence (MoD) acted in a way to impede the inquiry.
 Over 1,000 Army photographs and original Army helicopter video footage were never made available.
 Furthermore, guns used by the soldiers on Bloody Sunday, which could have been evidence in the inquiry, were lost by the MoD.
 The MoD claimed all the guns had been destroyed, but some were later recovered in various locations (such as Sierra Leone and Beirut) despite the obstruction.

-By the time the inquiry had retired to write up its findings it had interviewed over 900 witnesses over seven years, making it the biggest investigation in British legal history.
-It was also the longest and most expensive, taking twelve years and costing £195 million.
+By the time the inquiry had retired to write up its findings, it had interviewed over 900 witnesses over seven years, making it the biggest investigation in British legal history.
+It was also the longest and most expensive, taking 12 years and costing £195 million.
 The inquiry was expected to report in late 2009 but was delayed until after the 2010 general election.

 Report

 The report of the inquiry was published on 15 June 2010.
-It concluded, "The firing by soldiers of 1 PARA on Bloody Sunday caused the deaths of 13 people and injury to a similar number, none of whom was posing a threat of causing death or serious injury".
+It concluded, "The firing by soldiers of 1 PARA on Bloody Sunday caused the deaths of 13 people and injury to a similar number, none of whom was posing a threat of causing death or serious injury."
 It stated that British paratroopers "lost control", shooting fleeing civilians and those who tried to help the wounded.
 The civilians had not been warned by soldiers that they intended to shoot.
 Contrary to the soldiers' claims, the report concluded that the victims were unarmed, and no nail bombs or petrol bombs were thrown.
-"None of them fired in response to attacks or threatened attacks by nail or petrol bombers".
+"None of them fired in response to attacks or threatened attacks by nail or petrol bombers."
 It stated that while some soldiers probably fired out of fear and recklessness, others did not, and fired at civilians they knew were unarmed.
-The report stated that soldiers had concocted lies in attempting to hide their acts.
+The report stated that soldiers lied to hide their acts.
 Soldier H, who fired the most bullets, claimed to have fired 19 separate shots at a gunman behind a frosted glass window, but missed each time, and suggested all the bullets had gone through the same hole.